randaller/llama-chat/README.md

 This repository is a chat example with [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) ([arXiv](https://arxiv.org/abs/2302.13971v1)) models running on a typical home PC.
 You will just need a NVIDIA videocard and some RAM to chat with model.

+This repo is heavily based on Meta's original repo: https://github.com/facebookresearch/llama

+And on Venuatu's repo: https://github.com/venuatu/llama

 ### Conda Environment Setup Example for Windows 10+
 Download and install Anaconda Python https://www.anaconda.com and run Anaconda Prompt
 ```